18 Phrases That Unfortunately Scream ‘Low Emotional Intelligence’

 13. “I don’t see why you’re so upset.”

 Not understanding why someone’s upset doesn’t mean their feelings are invalid.
 It means you need to try harder to understand.
-It’s about empathy and making an effort to see things from their perspective.
+It’s about empathy and making an effort to see things from their perspective, which shouldn’t be difficult for anyone with any level of EQ.

 14. “Stop being so emotional.”

 This is like telling someone to stop being human.
 Emotions are part of who we are.
-Telling someone to stop being emotional is telling them to suppress their feelings and that’s unhealthy and unfair.
+Telling someone to stop being emotional is telling them to suppress their feelings, and that’s unhealthy and unfair.
+Let people feel their feelings, and maybe try to empathise with them a bit, eh?

 15. “I don’t have time for this.”